AreesaAshfaq/LeetCode-Set-For-DSA/README.md

 # About

 This repository is designed to create set of leetcode questions based on data structure classification.
 So, that everyone who wants to start practice for DSA can easily use it without need of manual search.
-The arrangemnet of questions based on their level of difficulty.
+The arrangemnet of questions are also based on their level of difficulty.

 # Solutions
 "If you’re interested in viewing the solutions to the problems mentioned here, please check out the live repository: [Day-To-Day-LeetCode](https://github.com/Areesa110/Day-To-Day-LeetCode)."